Hevand/AzureDevOpsAgents_on_AKS/README.md

 When we start sharing build agents across projects, that changes.
 When shared, the _max number of parallel builds_ is what defines the required infrastructure and corresponding costs.

-That makes for a much easier conversation with anyone that controls our budget, so let's think about how we can sharing the resources across projects - without sacrificing security or isolation.
+That makes for a much easier conversation with anyone that controls our budget, so let's think about how we can share build agents across projects - without sacrificing security or isolation.

 ## The concepts
 ### Azure DevOps Agent Pools